Tetiankaa/Tetiankaa/README.md

-### 👋 Hello, my name is Tetiana Korsun
+### 👋 Hello, I'm Tetiana Korsun
-### 💻 I'm Junior Web Developer
+### 💻 Junior Node.js Backend Developer

-👥 I have experience with both front-end and back-end technologies. 🌐 </br>
+👥 With experience in both front-end and back-end technologies, I excel in developing RESTful APIs, implementing secure authentication, and optimizing database interactions and building responsive user interfaces 🌐 </br>
  I'm always eager to expand my knowledge and take on new challenges across the development spectrum.

 📫 **Feel free to reach out to connect:**